5 Easy Ways of Beating Altitude Sickness in Mexico City: What to Know

 Practical advice for managing altitude sickness in Mexico City

-As I said before, I’ve been affected by altitude sickness on almost every single one of my trips to Mexico City.
-At this point, I know to expect it, and I have my own little rituals for preparing and managing the symptoms.
-Maybe they’ll work for you, too!
-Here’s what I do:
+I have experienced altitude sickness on nearly every trip to Mexico City.
+At this point, I know to expect it and have my rituals for managing symptoms.
+Here are my tips:

 Additional Mexico City travel tips

 - Wear sunscreen.
 Mexico City may not always be hot, but the sun is extra punishing at high altitudes.
-Don’t forget to wear protective sun lotion when you’re out and about.
+Please remember to wear protective sun lotion when you’re out and about.

 - Pack chapstick and moisturizer.
 Mexico City has a very dry climate that will likely leave your lips and skin feeling parched.
 I always pack a tube of hand lotion and some lip balm to prevent chapped lips and skin.